• Home

 Chunks of potatoes in a pot of water for mashed potatoes.

-1. Lower the heat to medium to low and simmer the potatoes for 25 to 35 minutes, or until a knife or fork easily inserts in and out of them.
+1. Lower the heat to medium-low and simmer the potatoes for 25 to 35 minutes, or until a knife or fork slides in and out easily.

 Pieces of peeled potatoes in a silver colander with water showering over them.